 Whenever you see this error, it is likely that one of your speaker terminals is grounded – meaning the terminal is touching the car chassis.
 You need to ensure that all the speaker wires are properly insulated and are not touching ground.

 If you check for grounding and the issue is still not fixed, you need to continue checking other issues.
 Whenever that error displays, it’s obvious there is something wrong.
 However, you should not panic if you didn’t find a grounding issue as the error can still be rectified.
 So miswiring DC offset error in Kenwood, JVC and some other stereos?
 What’s this?

 1. Wires Shorting

 So what is miswring dc offset error?
-The main suspect that may lead to the error is speaker cord coming into contact with the car chassis or cord getting shorted.
+The main suspect that may lead to the error is the speaker cord coming into contact with the car chassis or the cord getting shorted.

 If this happens, redo the connection properly or isolate the speaker cord the right way, then have the unit reset.
 To learn more, check out our guide on how to reset a Kenwood stereo.

 If the speaker cord is damaged or the connections are loose, get a good speaker wire connector and fix the issue.

 If you don’t notice anything with your naked eye, then sometimes, this could not be the problem, but avoid going for a unit service expert without having fully exhausted basic troubleshooting.